fyu/drn/README.md

 * test_images.txt

 Each line in the list is a path to an input image or its label map relative to the segmentation folder.

-For example, if the data folder is "/foo/bar" and train_images.txt contains
+For example, if the data folder is "/foo/bar" and train_images.txt in it contains
 ```
 leftImg8bit/train/aachen/aachen_000000_000019_leftImg8bit.png
 leftImg8bit/train/aachen/aachen_000001_000019_leftImg8bit.png